bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The canvas element

-You\'ve most likely played a video game or watched an animation in your web browser before.
+You&apos;ve most likely played a video game or watched an animation in your web browser before.

-Perhaps you\'ve wondered how it works.
+Perhaps you&apos;ve wondered how it works.

-Well in this section you\'ll be introduced to the basics of graphics programming in the web browser.
+Well in this section you&apos;ll be introduced to the basics of graphics programming in the web browser.

 There are many authoring tools available to produce animated and video